Holiday Calendar

 Those numbers obscure the reality of the work itself.
 Hospitality employees face some of the highest turnover rates in any industry, wages that often fall well below the national average, and a post-pandemic labor shortage that still has not fully recovered.
 This observance was created to recognize the people who keep the country's service economy running, often at personal cost.

-National Hospitality Workers Appreciation Day History
+Hospitality Workers Appreciation Day history

 American hospitality has its roots in the taverns and public houses of colonial New England, where the workers behind the bar and in the kitchen were among the earliest service employees in the country.
 National Hospitality Workers Appreciation Day exists because that workforce, now numbering in the millions, still struggles for the recognition and stability its size would suggest.